 Brandon was getting interviewed and showing up on TV everywhere.
 In magazines.
 This was going to be it.
 The reporters who viewed clips before their interviews, practically gushed.
-Brandon just had to shot a few more scenes in Wilmington, South Carolina.
+Brandon just had to shoot a few more scenes in Wilmington, South Carolina.
 While filming a scene where his character, Eric Draven, is shot repeatedly, a freak accident with a faulty revolver punched an otherwise harmless blank through his abdomen.
 Brandon died six hours later.
 17 days before he was to be married.

 Throughout much of 1993, Dimension Films wondered publicly if it wouldn't be better to just shelve the picture that killed their star.
 There was so much movie still left to be done.
-Replacing Brandon was simply out of the question.
+Replacing Brandon and reshooting with another actor was simply out of the question.
 What's more, Brandon had really given this picture all he had.
 This would have been his breakout role, of that there was no doubt.
-With a workable re-write of the script by David J. Schow (Masters of Horror: PICK ME UP) and John Shirley (TWISTS OF TERROR), Director Alex Poyas (DARK CITY, I, ROBOT) and crew were ready to finish THE CROW.
+With a workable re-write of the script by David J. Schow (Masters of Horror: PICK ME UP) and John Shirley (TWISTS OF TERROR), Director Alex Proyas (DARK CITY, I, ROBOT) and crew were ready to finish THE CROW.
 In every sense, death birthed THE CROW, and there were two people who lost their lives so that it could be born.
 Dimension gave the re-write the green light and the movie went back into production.

-On May 13, 1994, THE CROW opened to wide release in the U.S. Watching this movie, perhaps then you can understand how the audience felt on that Friday when the screen went black, and the name BRANDON LEE came up.
+On May 13, 1994, THE CROW opened to wide release in the U.S. Watching this movie, perhaps then you can emotionally understand how the audience felt on that Friday when the screen went black, and the name BRANDON LEE came up.
 It faded back to black, silently followed by the title, THE CROW.

 The next scene looks like something out of hell.
 A city on fire and the words October 30 - Devil's Night.
-The camera pans through the burning city to a round window, bathed in red light, and a group of police cleaning up a crime scene.
-Two people, who would be married the next day, were attacked in their apartment.
+The camera pans through the burning city to a round window, bathed in red light, and a group of police cleaning a crime scene.
+Two people who would be married the next day, were attacked in their apartment.
 The man, Eric Draven (Brandon Lee), was thrown to his death through his bedroom window.
 Shelley Webster (Sofia Shinas: TERMINAL VELOCITY), brutally beaten, raped, and left for dead, still holds on, but it doesn't look good.
-Sergeant Albrecht (Ernie Hudson: GHOST BUSTERS, LEVIATHAN, THE WATCHER) gives the orders to the various law enforcement personnel, but as he does he sees a wedding dress on the manikin, that will never be worn.
+Sergeant Albrecht (Ernie Hudson: GHOST BUSTERS, LEVIATHAN, THE WATCHER) gives orders to the various law enforcement personnel, but as he does he sees a wedding dress on the manikin, that will never be worn.
 The photographs of a once happy couple, that will never be happy again, and it affects him deeply.

 Outside he makes another discovery.
 That a street child, Sarah (Rochelle Davis) unrelated to either person, was in their care.
 Shelley's last words to Sergeant Albrecht before she's put in the ambulance is, "Take care of Sarah."